Employee Engagement Definition and Employee Experience

 Each theme is also connected to one or more behaviors that can be measured and changed to improve the employee experience.
 Continuing on the Growth & Development theme, one behavior an organization or team could plan to work on is “create systems and processes to share feedback.”
 These behaviors are then connected to ideas for action that successful teams and organizations have taken to improve this area of EX.
 These ideas, whether in the form of AI-assisted action plans, Intelligent Nudges, or other suggestions can be delivered to employees right in the flow of work to help change that behavior for the better.

+Yes.
+Measuring employee engagement is still essential because it signals whether everyday experiences translate into commitment and performance.
 We have addressed the important reasons for widening our focus, thinking beyond employee engagement to the transformation of the entire employee experience.
 This is essential.
 Even so, employee engagement remains one of the most important factors in the People Insights Model and a key talent priority for most organizations.
 Failing to consider, measure, and work towards the improvement of employee engagement would be a mistake.

 Employee engagement is defined as the level of commitment, enthusiasm, and involvement that an employee has toward their work and their employer.
-Engaged employees are generally more motivated, productive, and satisfied with their jobs, and are less likely to leave the organization.
+Engaged employees are more motivated, productive, and satisfied with their jobs, and are less likely to leave the organization.

 Our People Insights Model considers Employee engagement a factor and breaks it down into the following themes:

-- Motivation — the extent to which doing work at the organization gives employees a sense of personal accomplishment and fulfillment
+Motivation — the extent to which doing work at the organization gives employees a sense of personal accomplishment and fulfillment

-- Pride — the extent to which employees feel that they are proud to work at their organizations
+Pride — the extent to which employees feel that they are proud to work at their organizations

-- Advocacy — the desire for employees to recommend their workplace to those close to them
+Advocacy — the desire for employees to recommend their workplace to those close to them

-- Retention — the intent of employees to remain at the organization for the foreseeable future
+Retention — the intent of employees to remain at the organization for the foreseeable future

-What motivates employees to do their best work?
+What motivates employees to excel?

 Motivation exists on a spectrum between what behavioral scientists call intrinsic and extrinsic motivation.
 People can be both intrinsically and extrinsically motivated to do what they do.
 Intrinsic motivation is when they find the behavior interesting or enjoyable, while extrinsic motivation is when they expect something external to themselves to change because of their behavior.
 The more intrinsic a motivation is, the more powerful it tends to be in terms of impacting employee performance.
 For example, both finding a work task interesting (intrinsic motivation) and the idea of earning recognition from colleagues for a job well done (extrinsic motivation) can motivate employees to do their best work; however, the negative impact on engagement when employees don’t find their work interesting (low intrinsic motivation) is stronger than the lack of recognition and praise (low extrinsic motivation).
 In other words, the most engaged employees feel more personal accomplishment and fulfillment from their work.